• Skip to primary navigation

 Keep your distance when grocery shopping

 Though stores are not as crowded as they used to be before the pandemic, it is vital to keep a safe distance between yourself and fellow shoppers.
 Consider keeping a minimum distance of two meters away from other customers and staff.
 You want to be especially mindful of this one when lining up at the cash.
 Plus, use a credit or debit card at the checkout.
-That way, you limit the amount of contact handing and receiving money.
+That way, you limit the amount of contact handling and receiving money.
 Also, use your own pen to sign receipts.
-It's also a good idea to visit stores during less busy hours to avoid crowds as much as possible.
+It’s also a good idea to visit stores during less busy hours to avoid crowds as much as possible.

 If you're anxious, consider bagging your groceries yourself to minimize touching by the store clerk.